 Add a small amount or pumpkin to wet dog food; the amount varies based on your dog's size.
 Dogs less than 25 pounds should have 1 to 2 teaspoons., while larger dogs can have up to 5 teaspoons, depending on weight.
 Most dogs like the taste of pumpkin — in fact, many dog treats are pumpkin flavored, though they likely won't help constipation.

 Wheat bran is loaded with fiber, a natural laxative.
-Not only will wheat bran produce a bowel movement now --- it will help keep your dog's digestive system regular after the constipation symptoms end.
-Sprinkle 1 to 2 tsp. (depending on weight) on your dog's food twice a day.
+Not only will wheat bran produce a bowel movement immediately after consuming it, wheat bran will also help keep your dog's digestive system regular after the constipation symptoms end.
+Use wheat bran by sprinkling 1 to 2 teaspoons — depending on the weight of your dog — on your dog's food twice a day.
 You can use oat bran in the same way.

 Psyllium, a commonly prescribed laxative for dogs, is a natural fiber supplement manufacturers make from the coating of plant seeds.
 You can obtain a prescription for it or buy it over the counter.
-Mix the powder with wet dog food according to your veterinarian's instructions.
+When giving psyllium to your dog, mix the powder with wet dog food according to your veterinarian's instructions.

 Good habits can ease and prevent constipation symptoms in your dog.
 Always provide plenty of water, since dehydration can often cause constipation.
 Poor diet can also lead to constipation, so give your dog high-quality food.
 Offer real meat and protein rather than grains and meat by-products.
-Keep an eye on your dog to prevent him from ingesting large pieces of bone or grass, which can obstruct the digestive tract.
-Adequate exercise will also contribute to your dog's digestive health.
+Keep an eye on your dog to prevent him from ingesting large pieces of bone or grass, which can obstruct the digestive tract — note that an obstruction is a different issue than constipation and requires immediate veterinary attention.